 And I gained twenty pounds.

-And there are piles of laundry that my loved ones rummage through trying to find clean clothes.
+And there are piles of laundry that my loved ones rummage through trying to find clean clothes to wear.

 I need a creative outlet for all of this crazy or it starts to seep out into other areas of my life.
-Everything else gets chaotic and I’d rather channel it productively and keep it somewhat contained.
+Everything else gets chaotic and I would much rather channel it productively and keep it somewhat contained.

 I still don’t know anything about analytics or coding.
 I’ve let myself get distracted by attempting to delve into these subjects and frustrated myself to no end.
 I’ve compared my blog to others and spent nights analyzing color palettes.
 I got so involved in what I should be doing and what others were doing and what I definitely should not be doing that I lost the real reason I started blogging in the first place.